efeilik/geo_problem/README.md

 ## Features
 - **Problem Management**: Users can claim problems using a unique code.
-- **Session-Based Authentication**: Secure API endpoints with session-based authentication.
+- **JWT Authentication**: Secure API endpoints with JWT authentication.
 - **Message Queueing with RabbitMQ**: When a problem is created, users within a defined radius of the problem's location are notified via RabbitMQ.
 - **Database**: MySQL is used for storing user and problem information.